Context

 Digital social innovation

 Each device is connected to the AirQo digital air quality platform and streams real-time air quality data into the platform for storage, further analysis and presentation.
 The project will develop a customised, easy access, multi-level digital air quality toolkit including app, website and dashboard.
 City authorities and policy makers will be provided with access to the platform to get a city overview of the air quality trends by division and community, allowing them to take decisions and implement actions to improve air quality specific to city divisions.
-Eventually, awareness campaigns about air pollution will be carried out at community level to sensitize vulnerable groups, and trainings will be conducted for education and health professionals.
+Awareness campaigns about air pollution have been carried out at community level to sensitize vulnerable groups, and trainings have been conducted for education and health professionals.

 Achievements